nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `addD PROJECT_INDEX d/DESCRIPTION by/DATE`

 * Adds a deadline to the project at the specified `PROJECT_INDEX` with a `DESCRIPTION` and a `DATE`.
-* You can add a deadline to a project containing another deadline with the same `DESCRIPTION` and `DATE` as long as the deadline in the project has been marked as done.

 Parameters: